tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.6 Tools for Validating Test Implementations with the Validation Data (non-normative)

 The bdqtestrunner tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Core Tests in various FilteredPush data quality libraries against the Test validation data, see: [doi:10.5281/zenodo.13932177](https://doi.org/10.5281/zenodo.13932178) and [github.com/FilteredPush/bdqtestrunner/](https://github.com/FilteredPush/bdqtestrunner/)  This tool uses Java annotations on methods that implement Tests in order to match inputs from the validation data to methods under Test that implement individual Tests.
-The tool could be reused to validate implementations in other Java classes that follow the same use of ffdq-api (**TODO: Cite**) java annotations.
+The tool could be reused to validate implementations in other Java classes that follow the same use of ffdq-api (**TODO: Cite**) Java annotations.

 ## Acronyms